-Gun Sales in the U.S: Key Statistics that You Need to Know
+Gun Sales in the U.S: Key Statistics that You Need to Know in 2023

 The United States has a long and enduring relationship with firearms.
 Guns, which have been woven into the fabric of American society since the country's inception, remain a source of pride for many Americans.
 Most gun owners regard the right to bear arms as vital to their freedom and necessary for hunting, recreational shooting, or personal safety.

 Over the years, sales and the ownership of guns have changed drastically, and to examine the situation and future of this trend, we will have to look at the latest gun sales statistics.

 - After reaching record-breaking sales levels in late 2020 and early 2021, the gun market has started declining.

 - The worldwide firearms and accessories market was worth $6.14 billion in 2019 and is expected to be worth $9.33 billion by 2027.

 - Personal protection ranks #1 on gun owners' list of reasons for owning a gun.